oracc/oracc2/bin/nx/README.txt

-nf -- number form
+ng -- number grapheme

-An nf is a token that can be part of an nu sequence--most of these are numeric graphemes such as 1(aš), but unit-words like sila₃ and system indicators like gan₂ are also ni.
+An ng is one of the tokens that can be part of an nu sequence and consists of numeric graphemes such as 1(aš).

+nw -- number words

+An nw is a number word, another token that can be part of an nu sequence.

+nd -- number determiners

+Number determiners, nd, are tokens that indicate a metrological system but are not part of the unit sequence.
+Examples include gan₂ and gur.

+nc -- number commodities

+Commodities are both number stoppers and part of the number environment.
+They normally come after a number, but may come before a number determiner as in 1(aš) še gur.